Al Ismaelia Al-Ismaelia

 BUILDING HISTORY

-In 1912, George Eastman; the inventor of Kodak chose Kodak building to be home to the first Kodak branch in Egypt and the Middle East.
+In 1912, George Eastman, the founder of Kodak, chose the building to host the company’s first branch in Egypt and the Middle East, granting it special historical significance.

 Restoration